Golden lion tamarin: Habitat and distribution

 The golden lion tamarin has a limited current area of occupancy, as most of the original habitat in the Brazilian state of Rio de Janeiro has been lost to deforestation.
 Today, the species is confined to fragments of forest within the state, including Poço das Antas Biological Reserve, União Biological Reserve, other protected areas, and privately owned lands.
-Most of the area of occupancy is characterized by vegetation types classified as dense broadleaf evergreen or seasonal deciduous and semi-deciduous forest, with some tamarins living in areas closest to the coast found in a sandy soil forest type called "arboreal restinga".
-Golden lion tamarins are thought to occur primarily in low elevation forests, up to 150 or 300 meters above sea level, but a 1990–1992 survey identified two groups above 500 meters, and reports from the recently identified western geographic area include records above 700 meters.
+Most of the area of occupancy is characterized by vegetation types classified as dense broadleaf evergreen or seasonal deciduous and semideciduous forest, with some tamarins living in areas closest to the coast found in a sandy soil forest type called "arboreal restinga".
+Golden lion tamarins are thought to occur primarily in low-elevation forests, up to 150 or 300 meters above sea level, but a 1990–1992 survey identified two groups above 500 meters, and reports from the recently identified western geographic area include records above 700 meters.

 Golden lion tamarin population estimates in the 1960s and 1970s ranged from only 100 to 600, although these estimates were not based on range-wide censuses.
 The first such census, carried out 1990–1992, counted about 560 wild individuals and there were about 100 additional individuals from the reintroduction program living in the wild.
 Since then, following conservation efforts including reintroduction of zoo-born animals and translocation of wild individuals from small, at-risk forest fragments (both largely to areas then unoccupied by tamarins), reforestation with a particular focus on connecting separated areas of habitat, and community-based conservation and engagement programs, the population has grown significantly.
-Most recently, a 2022/2023 census estimated about 4,800 golden lion tamarins living in the current primary area of occurrence in the non-coastal area of the São João and Macaé river basins, with unknown but smaller additional numbers in limited coastal forests and to the west of the primary area of occurrence.
+Most recently, a 2022-23 census estimated about 4,800 golden lion tamarins living in the current primary area of occurrence in the noncoastal area of the São João and Macaé River basins, with unknown but smaller additional numbers in limited coastal forests and to the west of the primary area of occurrence.